selabhvl/dat250public/appassignments/appassignA.md

 ### Application Flow Diagram

-Screen transitions (in the web tier) should be modelled using a basic state machine.
+Screen transitions (in the web application front-end) should be modelled using a basic state machine.
 Each screen should be modelled as state.
 Each action (button/link which can be pressed) should be modelled as transition (arrow).
 A condition (guard) for a transition is written in brackets `[guard]`.

 Furthermore, transitions which result from possible errors should be coloured red.
 If there is a red transition, then there should be also a green one covering the case when an error did not occur.
 Uncoloured transitions can be merged if it makes sense (see: `Add address`, `Add phone number`, `Remove (address)` and `Remove (phone number)` have been merged to a single transition.